Brahma: Iconography

 Brahma is traditionally depicted with four faces and four arms.
 Each face of his points to a cardinal direction.
 His hands hold no weapons, rather symbols of knowledge and creation.
-In one hand he holds the sacred texts of Vedas, in second he holds mala (rosary beads) symbolizing time, in third he holds a sruva or shruk — ladle types symbolizing means to feed sacrificial fire, and in fourth a kamandalu – utensil with water symbolizing the means where all creation emits from.
+In one hand, he holds the sacred texts of Vedas, in the other hand, he holds a mala, symbolizing the time to create the universe, in the other hand, he holds a shruka, — a ladle symbolizing the means to feed sacrificial fire, and in the even another hand, a kamandalu – a utensil with water symbolizing the means from where all creation emits.
 His four mouths are credited with creating the four Vedas.
 He is often depicted with a white beard, implying his sage-like experience.
-He sits on lotus, dressed in white (or red, pink), with his vehicle (vahana) – hansa, a swan or goose – nearby.
+He sits on lotus, dressed in white (or red and pink), with his vehicle (vahana) – hamsa, a swan – nearby.

-Chapter 51 of Manasara-Silpasastra, an ancient design manual in Sanskrit for making Murti and temples, states that a Brahma statue should be golden in color.
+Chapter 51 of the Manasara, an ancient design manual in Sanskrit for making murtis and temples, states that a Brahma statue should be gold in color.
 The text recommends that the statue have four faces and four arms, have jata-mukuta-mandita (matted hair of an ascetic), and wear a diadem (crown).
-Two of his hands should be in refuge granting and gift giving mudra, while he should be shown with kundika (water pot), akshamala (rosary), and a small and a large sruk-sruva (laddles used in yajna ceremonies).
-The text details the different proportions of the murti, describes the ornaments, and suggests that the idol wear chira (bark strip) as lower garment, and either be alone or be accompanied with goddess Saraswati.
+Two of his hands should be in refuge granting and gift giving mudra, while he should be shown with kundika (water pot), akshamala (rosary), a small shruka and a large shruka (two ladles used in yajna ceremonies).
+The text details the different proportions of the murti, describes the ornaments, and suggests that the idol wear chira (bark strip) as a lower garment, and either be alone or be accompanied with goddess Sarasvati.
 Brahma is associated largely with the Vedic culture of yajna and knowledge.
 In some Vedic yajna, Brahma is summoned in the ritual to reside and supervise the ritual in the form of Prajapati.

-Brahma's wife is the goddess Saraswati.
-She is considered to be "the embodiment of his power, the instrument of creation and the energy that drives his actions".
+Brahma's wife is the goddess Sarasvati.
+She is the embodiment of his power, the instrument of creation and the energy that drives his actions.

+Epochs of Brahma

+Brahma, despite being believed to be the creator, is considered mortal according to scriptures.
+The Age of Brahma, according to Hindu cosmology, spans vast epochs of time.
+A kalpa is a day of Brahmā, and one day of Brahmā consists of a thousand cycles of four yugas, or ages: Satya Yuga, Treta Yuga, Dvapara Yuga and Kali Yuga.
+These four yugas, rotating a thousand times, comprise one day of Brahmā, and the same number comprise one night.
+Brahmā lives one hundred of such "years" and then dies.
+These "hundred years" total 311 trillion 40 billion (311,040,000,000,000) earth years.
+Brahma's lifespan is 311.04 trillion solar years, and humanity is in the 28th Kali Yuga of the 51st year of the current Brahma's life.

 Worship

 India

 Very few temples in India are primarily dedicated to Brahma and his worship.
 The most prominent Hindu temple for Brahma is the Brahma Temple, Pushkar.
-Other temples include a temple in Asotra village, Balotra taluka of Rajasthan's Barmer district known as Kheteshwar Brahmadham Tirtha.
+Others include: